Amplifying microwave pulses with a single qubit engine fueled by quantum measurements: Principle of the engine and experimental implementation

-In step \Circled{3}, the observable $\hat{\sigma}_x$ is measured, yielding the outcome $\pm x$ with probabilities $\cos^2(\theta/2)$ and $\sin^2(\theta/2)$.
+In step \Circled{3}, the observable $\hat{\sigma}_x$ is measured.
+To do so, we implement a nearly Quantum-Non-Demolition (QND) readout of $\hat{\sigma}_x$ by sequentially performing first a $-\pi/2$ gate on the qubit, followed by a single shot dispersive readout of $\hat{\sigma}_z$, and finally a $\pi/2$ gate (see \cref{app:RO}).
+The first $-\pi/2$ pulse maps the basis $\{ \ket{-x}, \ket{+x} \}$ onto the $\{ \ket{+z}, \ket{-z} \}$ basis, while the second $\pi/2$ reverses the operation.
+The overall sequence is exactly equivalent to a projective measurement $\hat{\sigma}_x$.
+The overall sequence is exactly equivalent to a projective measurement $\hat{\sigma}_x$, yielding the outcome $\pm x$ with probabilities $\cos^2(\theta/2)$ and $\sin^2(\theta/2)$.
 Whatever the outcome, the measurement deterministically restores the qubit internal energy to its initial value $\hbar \omega_\mathrm{q}/2$.
 The measurement process, via its backaction on the qubit, is therefore an energy resource for the engine, replacing the hot bath of a conventional heat engine.
 Implementing the measurement itself however costs resources~\cite{Jacobs09,Guryanova20,Latune25}.
-A decomposition of the energy flows associated to each pulse in the measurement steps 3 and 4 can be found in Ref.~\cite{Elouard_2017_PRL}.
+A decomposition of the energy flows associated to each pulse in the measurement steps \Circled{3} and \Circled{4} can be found in Ref.~\cite{Elouard_2017_PRL}.
 In the interpretation of the engine as a Maxwell demon, the measurement can be decomposed into two effects.
 Its backaction provides energy to the qubit and would also increase its entropy if the outcome were discarded.
 It therefore plays the role of a hot bath.
 Secondly, the information it brings cancels the entropy increase.
 It corresponds to the demon storing the information into its memory.
-Here, we experimentally implement a nearly Quantum-Non-Demolition (QND) readout of $\hat{\sigma}_x$ by sequentially performing first a $-\pi/2$ gate on the qubit, followed by a single shot dispersive readout of $\hat{\sigma}_z$, and finally a $\pi/2$ gate (see \cref{app:RO}).
-The first $-\pi/2$ pulse maps the basis $\{ \ket{-x}, \ket{+x} \}$ onto the $\{ \ket{+z}, \ket{-z} \}$ basis, while the second $\pi/2$ reverses the operation.
-The overall sequence is exactly equivalent to a projective measurement $\hat{\sigma}_x$.

 In the fourth and last step \Circled{4}, the qubit is reset to its initial state $\ket{+x}$ whatever the outcome $\pm x$ obtained in step \Circled{3}.
 A feedback pulse is applied if and only if the readout outcome is $-x$ (\textit{i.e.}, the Maxwell demon prepares the state for next cycle's work extraction).
 As the qubit internal energy is not changed during the feedback step, this Z gate step has no extra energy cost.
 Experimentally, it is more efficient to merge the Z rotation with the measurement protocol of step \Circled{3} : when the outcome $-x$ is obtained, the $+\pi/2$ gate ending step \Circled{3} is replaced with a $-\pi/2$ mapping $\{ \ket{-z}, \ket{+z} \}$ onto $\{ \ket{-x}, \ket{+x} \}$, while for $+x$, the $+\pi/2$ is conserved.
 This feedback operation is performed using Quantum Machines' FPGA-based control system (OPX), and introduces a delay which cannot be reduced below \SI{200}{ns}.